lappsgrid-services/ServiceValidator/docs/components/splitters/Readme.md

 Lingpipe SentenceSplitter v1.0.0      | vassar   | LingpipeSentenceSplitter **
 DKPro Core Stanford Splitter v1.7.0   | brandeis | uima.dkpro.stanfordnlp.splitter_0.0.1 **
 DKPro Core OpenNLP Splitter v1.7.0    | brandeis | uima.dkpro.opennlp.splitter_0.0.1 **

-Lingpipe has the same version in the path as the one on http://galaxy.lappsgrid.org/

 So to be tested are: